mak08/PolarCL/README.md

-# PolarSeal
+# PolarCL
 A web server based on mbedTLS

 ## Desciption
-PolarSeal is a web server based on [mbedTLS](https://www.mbed.com/en/technologies/security/mbed-tls/) (formerly known as PolarSSL).
+PolarCL is a web server based on [mbedTLS](https://www.mbed.com/en/technologies/security/mbed-tls/) (formerly known as PolarSSL).
 It is still work in progress.
-PolarSeal currently supports
+PolarCL currently supports
 * Secure (TLS) and plain socket connections
 * Multithreading using a thread pool or on-demand thread creation
 * Connection keep-alive